PrincipleStudios/git-demo/readme.md

-# Git Demo repository
+# Git Tools Demo repository

-This is a very basic repository to demonstrate some basic functionality within git.

-Adding some basic changes to the readme...
+This repository is designed to be a testing ground for various git tooling using the scaled git branching strategy.
+Branches will be tagged and reset periodically for testing purposes.

 ## Remotes